Seven Proven Ways to Live A Happy Life

 4. Find your “flow” experience

-The concept of “flow” as described by Professor Mihaly Csikszentmihalyi came from his observation that people with happy lives tend to engage in activities which required both a high level of challenge and a high level of skill.
-High challenge with low skill caused anxiety, while low challenge with high skill brought boredom.
-(Watching TV, interestingly, is low challenge with low skill and leads to apathy.)
-Whether your “flow” activity is dancing, painting, or water-skiiing, do it often!
+Mihaly Csikszentmihalyi observed that people with happy lives tend to engage in activities which resulted in “flow”.
+Flow exists when there is both a high level of challenge and a high level of skill.
+Conversely, high challenge with low skill caused anxiety, while low challenge with high skill brought boredom.
+Watching TV is low challenge with low skill which leads to apathy.

 “Live life as a work of art, rather than as a chaotic response to external events.”